colcami/NS-EOF-Team-Project/README.md

 ### WARNING!
 There are options you set that were not used!
 There are 2 unused database options.

 Just ignore these warnings.
 If you run the code in serial, PETSc does not require the two parameters for parallel runs and vice versa.

+---

+## Project Context & My Contributions

+This repository contains the **team version** of the NS-EOF parallel solver, developed as part of the **High-Performance Computing** course at TUM.

+### My Role
+- Implemented optimized velocity buffer communication (`cagatay_velocity_buffers` branch).
+- Assisted in performance testing and parallel HDF5 output handling.
+- Participated in MPI domain decomposition and solver validation.